Wellington Saints: Team history

 The Wellington Saints were founded in 1981.
 In 1982, the Exchequer Saints won the second division title, which promoted them to the first division for the 1983 season.
 The Saints went on to play in six straight championship games upon joining the NBL, winning titles in 1984, 1985, 1987 and 1988.
 They played in their seventh final in 1991, where they lost to the Hutt Valley Lakers.

 At the end of the 1996 season, both the Saints and the Lakers were struggling to survive.
 They amalgamated for the 1997 season, becoming TransAlta Wellington.
 With fans wanting a 'real' name, for the 1998 season, they became the TransAlta Wizards.
 For the 1999 season, they returned to the original identity of Saints.

 The Saints returned to title contenders in the 2000s, winning their fifth championship in 2003 and finishing as runners-up in 2001 and 2008.
 In the 2010s, the Saints played in every championship game between 2010 and 2019, except 2013.
 They claimed back-to-back titles in 2010 and 2011, before claiming their eighth championship in 2014.
 With their ninth title in 2016, the Saints matched the Auckland Stars for most championships in NBL history.
 In 2017, the Saints made NBL history by becoming the first team to complete a perfect regular season, going 18–0.
 They went on to defeat the Canterbury Rams in the semi-finals before becoming the first team to complete an unbeaten season, capping off a perfect 20–0 campaign by beating the Southland Sharks 108–75 in the final.
 Their tenth championship set a new record for most in NBL history.
 The Saints returned to the final in 2018, but missed the chance at their first three-peat with a 98–96 loss to the Sharks.
 In 2019, the Saints completed their second undefeated regular season in three years, going 18–0, before completing another perfect 20–0 campaign by defeating the Hawke's Bay Hawks 78–68 in the final to win their 11th title.

 The Saints sat out the 2020 season due to the COVID-19 pandemic.
 They returned in 2021 and won their 12th championship.

 In November 2024, the Saints unveiled a rebranded logo and identity for the 2025 season to honour their 40-year legacy.
 The Saints went on to earn the minor premiership in 2025 with a first-place finish and a 16–4 record, before reaching the NBL final for the first time since 2021.
 In the final, the Saints defeated the Southland Sharks 88–83 to win their 13th championship.
+In the 2026 season, the Saints returned to the NBL final after a 112–69 semi-final victory over the Auckland Tuatara.
+In the final, the Saints were defeated 104–101 in overtime by the Sharks.